 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where coutinhoite typically forms.
+Look in granite pegmatites country, the host setting where coutinhoite typically forms.
 If you start seeing monazite, xenotime, zircon in float, you are in the right ground.
 Field specimens usually show a fibrous aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.